ekingery/How-To-Program-a-Computer/README.md

 1. Click this button: [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/michaelsmanley/How-To-Program-a-Computer)
    1. Sign up for Heroku if you don't already have an account, or log in with your existing account if you have one.
    1. Name the app anything you like.
 1. Now, as deployed, the application won't yet work, so don't go view it yet.
-Instead, click the button that says "Manage App"
+If you do, no harm done.
+You'll just see a "Not ready yet!" message come up in your web browser.
+Instead, click the button that says "Manage App."
 1. Next, you're going to need a DarkSky API key.
 Go [here](https://darksky.net/dev) in a new browser window and click the "Try for Free" button, sign up, and get your secret key.
 1. Next, you will need to add your DarkSky secret API key as a config variable in Heroku.
    1. Back in the Heroku dashboard, click "Settings"